Marcelele-0/miramind/miramind.md

 Constructor of ListeningThread class.

-Args:
+**Arguments**:

-    return_queue: queue.Queue instance, where recorded audio (in form of numpy array) is put.
+- `return_queue` - queue.Queue instance, where recorded audio (in form of numpy array) is put.
-    name: name of the thread (as per threading.Thread).
+- `name` - name of the thread (as per threading.Thread).
-    daemon: if True, thread will be daemon.
+- `daemon` - if True, thread will be daemon.
-    flag: threading.Event used to stop this thread (if none is provided one is generated, can be obtained by get_flag method).
+- `flag` - threading.Event used to stop this thread (if none is provided one is generated, can be obtained by get_flag method).
-    chunk_duration: duration of a chunk.
+- `chunk_duration` - duration of a chunk.
-    sample_rate: recording's sample rate (frames per second).
+- `sample_rate` - recording's sample rate (frames per second).
-    logger: logger instance used for logging.
+- `logger` - logger instance used for logging.
-    prompt: function called on beginning of each chunk (if none is provided iw will be print chunk's nuber).
+- `prompt` - function called on beginning of each chunk (if none is provided iw will be print chunk's nuber).

 <a id="miramind.audio.stt.stt_threads.TranscribingBytesThread"></a>